Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Proposed Approach

-However, under this training setup, \DVN~ will observe a large portion of high scoring examples at the later stage of training process when the local trigger classifier starts to overfit on the training examples.
-A naive solution is feeding random noise to train ~\DVN~ in addition to the outputs of local trigger classifier.
+However, in this training setup, \DVN~ observes a large portion of high scoring examples at the later stage of training process when the local trigger classifier starts to overfit on the training examples.
+A naive solution is feeding random noise to train \DVN~ in addition to the outputs of local trigger classifier.
 Yet, the distribution of these noise are largely distinct from the output of trigger classifier, and therefore easily distinguishable by \DVN~.
-We propose to incorporate swap noise into the local trigger predictions.
-Essentially, $s\textrm{\%}$ of the local trigger outputs $\bm{\hat{y}}^{trig}$ are swapped, as depicted in \Cref{fig:swap_noise}.\footnote{$s$ is empirically determined to be 20} This way, we can make sure the noisy local trigger predictions have similar trigger distribution to the original local trigger predictions.
-We also experimented swapping only the least confident trigger predictions.
+Thus, we incorporate swap noise into the local trigger predictions, where $s\textrm{\%}$ of the local trigger outputs $\bm{y}^{trig}$ are swapped, as depicted in \Cref{fig:swap_noise}.\footnote{$s$ is empirically set to 20} This way, noisy local trigger predictions have similar distributions to the original trigger predictions.
+We also hypothesize that higher-confident predictions are often easier to identify, and swapping higher-confident trigger predictions may not help \DVN~ learn.
+We experimented swapping only the lower-confident trigger predictions.